 The beach also has a pretty strong signal reception so if you’re dying to capture your #beachvibes photos for Instagram, you’re free to do so.
 We barely got any internet at our hostel, but we did have a weak phone signal.
 It’s the perfect place for to unplug and actually talk to your friends.

-While most of the travelers prefer to lounge and laze around the shores, some take the call of the waves and surf.
+Most of the travelers prefer to lounge and laze around the shores, some take the call of the waves and surf.
 Most of the restaurants and hostels offer surf lessons with locals as instructors.
 The lessons usually cost P400 per hour; surfboard rentals are at P250 per hour.
 Skim board rentals are also available at P200 per hour.

 I had a really good time at Liwliwa, though I’m no beach bum.
 It made me realize my ideal beach outing: just a chill day, lounging around with the girls and exploring nearby eateries for food.
 If you’re not much of a beach lover like me, you’ll surely fall in love with the waves — all thanks to Sitio Liwliwa.